Bemesko/microservice-rpg/README.md

   - MassTransit
     - Distributed app framework for .NET that supports RabbitMQ, among other message brokers
     - Separates between publishers and consumers
+- `dotnet add reference <path>` Adds a reference to another project (csproj) into the project on the current directory

 ## Look up Later
 - DateTime vs. DateTimeOffset